Volkswagen Counter Culture

 Earth below.
 Sea above.

 For this campaign, copywriter Tim Gillingham and I focused on VW's 40 standard features in a more thought provoking way.
-Although the photoshoot took place in NYC (Michael Laughlin Photography), the final feature is actually conveyed in the ads within the ads!.
-I designed the posters/advertisements within the advertisements that were eventually combined together with the final Photography in Photoshop.
-The 40 standard features advertised individually were eight speaker cassette stereo, dual illuminated vanity mirrors, laser beam welding, and odor pollen dust filters.
+Although the photoshoot took place in NYC (Michael Laughlin Photography), the final feature is actually conveyed in the ads within the ads.
 We didn't just want to highlight the features in an overt way.
-We had to be more subtle, because our target audience was to swanky for that.
 We wanted our target to have some fun.
-A guessing game of sorts.
-The VW brand was not always too obvious in voice and tone.

 Eight speaker cassette stereo.
 Just one of over 40 standard features on the Golf.